 In the ordinary course of our business, we are subject to claims made against us by borrowers and trustees in our securitizations arising from, among other things, losses that are claimed to have been incurred as a result of alleged breaches of fiduciary obligations, misrepresentations, errors and omissions of our employees, officers and agents (including our appraisers), incomplete documentation and our failure to comply with various laws and regulations applicable to our business.
-Any claims asserted against us in the future may result in legal expenses or liabilities that could have a material adverse effect on our results of operations or financial condition.
+We believe that our liability with respect to any currently asserted or threatened claims or legal actions are not likely to be material to our results of operations or financial condition.
+However, any claims asserted against us in the future may result in legal expenses or liabilities that could have a material adverse effect on our results of operations or financial condition.